2 Capital structure

 CONDITIONAL SHARE CAPITAL – CHANGES IN CAPITAL

-In 1997, the Company's shareholders approved the creation of conditional share capital of CHF 130,000 (consisting of 1,300,000 registered shares with a nominal value of CHF 0.10 each) for the purpose of employee stock options.
+In 1997, the Company's shareholders approved the creation of conditional share capital of CHF 130,000 (consisting of 1,300,000 registered shares with a nominal value of CHF 0.10 each) for the purpose of employee stock options (article 3a of the Articles of Incorporation).
 Several employee stock option plans were adopted based on this conditional share capital.
 Details of these plans are given in the consolidated financial statements under Note 12 “Employee benefits”.
 Since 2011, the Company has serviced the options exercised and share transfers from its own shares.
-Due to the sale of all treasury shares in the first half of 2015, share capital was created again for the first time for the options subsequently exercised.
-A total of 32,365 options (share option plans) were exercised and 72,275 shares (share plans) were transferred, increasing the Company’s share capital by CHF 10,454 and decreasing the Company’s conditional capital by 104,540 shares (fiscal year 2018: exercise of 24,487 options, transfer of 77,013 shares, increase of share capital by CHF 10,150 and decrease of conditional capital by 101,500 shares).
-As of December 31, 2019, 91,524 shares of the conditional share capital were reserved for outstanding employee stock options and 135,233 for outstanding employee shares.
-These shares correspond to a share capital of CHF 22,676.
+As of December 31, 2022, 221,771 shares in the total nominal amount of CHF 22,177 were left under article 3a of the Articles of incorporation and 56,219 shares of the conditional share capital were reserved for outstanding employee stock options and 79,086 for outstanding employee shares.
+These shares correspond to a share capital of CHF 13,531.

 AUTHORIZED SHARE CAPITAL